pouyan-sajadi/PlaceScout/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Create a `.env` file with your API keys:
+4.
 OPENAI_API_KEY=your_openai_key

 GOOGLE_MAPS_API_KEY=your_google_maps_key

-OpenAI_model=gpt-4-mini (or any other OpenAI model)
+OpenAI_model=gpt-4o-mini (or any other OpenAI model)

-5. Run the app: `streamlit run interfave.py`
+5. Run the app: `streamlit run interface.py`

 ## Usage
-- Find Places: Type queries like "Find coffee shops in New York" to get a list of places with detailed information.
+- Find Places: Type queries like "Find coffee shops near Stanley Park, Vancouver" to get a list of places with detailed information.
 - Get Directions: Use queries like "Directions from Central Park to Times Square" to receive step-by-step navigation.
 - Explore Recent Places: Access your recent searches from the sidebar for quick reference.